CrossKnowledge/ck_content_provider/README.md

 The catalog should be created with the date of the creation in the name following this convention:
 	catalog-YYYYmmddHHMMSS.xml

-	example catalog-20160403132400.xml for a catalog created on the 3rd of April 2016, at 1:24:00 pm.
+Example : catalog-20160403132400.xml for a catalog created on the 3rd of April 2016, at 1:24:00 pm.
 The hours need to be in the 24h format.

 Our system will process the files and put them in a backup directory afterwards.